gitWendell/My-Own-Laravel-Folder-Stucture/README.md

 ## **My Laravel Folder Stucture**
-Belows are the added folders from default laravel structure:
+Below are the added folders from default laravel structure:

  - Collection
 	 - This folder is for `Collection` classes that allows you to chain its methods to perform fluent mapping and reducing of the underlying array.